openshift/enhancements/enhancements/machine-api/machine-health-checking.md

 ### Pausing

 Some cluster operations, e.g. upgrades, result in temporarily unhealthy machines / nodes, which might trigger unnecessary remediation.
-To allow cluster admins or new controllers to prevent this from happening, we will implement a `pause` feature on the machineHealthCheck resource.
+To allow cluster admins or new controllers to prevent this from happening without having to delete and re-create machineHealthCheck objects, we will implement a `pause` feature on the machineHealthCheck resource.
 This feature already exists on the upstream machineHealthCheck resource in the form of an annotation, which we want to backport.
-Its key is `cluster.x-k8s.io/paused`, and remediation will be paused as soon as this annotation exists.
-However, its value can be for used for syncing between multiple parties which want to use the annotation.
+Its key is `cluster.x-k8s.io/paused`.
+While this isn't consistent with existing downstream annotation keys, it will make future alignment with Cluster API easier.
+Remediation will be paused as soon as this annotation exists.
+Its value isn't checked but is expected to be empty.

 ### User Stories
 - I want my worker machines to be remediated when the backed node has `ready=false` or `ready=Unknown` condition for more than 10m.
 - I want remediation to temporary short-circuit if the 40% or more of the targets of this pool are unhealthy at the same time.
-- I want no remediation to happen while my cluster is upgrading its machines / nodes.
+- I want to prevent remediation, without deleting the entire MHC configuration, while my cluster is upgrading its machines / nodes.

 ### Implementation Details